Understanding a Seed Catalog

 Just this year, I placed my first order from Pinetree Garden Seeds.
 Everything arrived quickly and I have had great success with the seeds I’ve ordered.
 This is a family owned company that has been in business for 40 years.

 I also tend to purchase some seeds locally.
-I have had great success with Ferry Morse brand of seeds.
+I have had great success with Ferry Morse brand of seeds and they can often be found at big box stores and your local grocery store.

 Got Questions for Me?

-If you pick up a seed catalog this year and find something you don’t understand, please shoot me an email and ask.
+If you pick up a seed catalog this year and find something you don’t understand, please comment below and ask.
 If I don’t know the answer I’ll be glad to research it and get back to you as well as update this post with the info.

 Sharing is caring!